Chengdu: Metropolitan expressways

-Chengdu's transport network is well developed, and Chengdu serves as the starting point for many national highways, with major routes going from Sichuan–Shanxi, Sichuan–Tibet, and Sichuan–Yunnan.
+Chengdu's transport network is well developed, and the city serves as the starting point for many national highways, with major routes running from Sichuan to Shanxi, Sichuan to Tibet, and Sichuan to Yunnan.

 Several major road projects have been constructed: a 15 km tunnel from Shuangliu Taiping to Jianyang Sancha Lake; alteration of the National Expressway 321, from Jiangyang to Longquanyi.
-There will also be a road that connects Longquan Town to Longquan Lake; it is connected to the Chengdu–Jianyang Expressway and hence shorten the journey by 10 km.
-By the end of 2008, there are ten expressways, connecting downtown Chengdu to its suburbs.
-The expressways are Chenglin Expressway, extensions of Guanghua Avenue, Shawan Line, and an expressway from Chengdu to Heilongtan.
+There will also be a road connecting Longquan Town to Longquan Lake; it connects to the Chengdu–Jianyang Expressway, shortening the journey by 10 km.
+By the end of 2008, there were ten expressways connecting downtown Chengdu to its suburbs.
+The expressways include Chenglin Expressway, extensions of Guanghua Avenue and Shawan Line, and an expressway from Chengdu to Heilongtan.

 The toll-free Chengjin Expressway in the east of Chengdu is 38.7 km long.
-It takes about half an hour to drive from central Chengdu to Jintang.
+It takes about 30 minutes to drive from central Chengdu to Jintang.

-The expressway between Chengdu to Heilongtan (Chengdu section), going to the south of the city, is 42 km long.
-It is also toll-free and a journey from downtown Chengdu to Heilongtan will only take half an hour.
+The expressway between Chengdu and Heilongtan (Chengdu section), heading south of the city, is 42 km long.
+It is also toll-free, and the journey from downtown Chengdu to Heilongtan will take only half an hour.

-The extension of Guanghua Avenue, going towards the west of the city.
-It make the journey time from Chongzhou City to Sanhuan Road to less than half an hour.
+The extension of Guanghua Avenue heads west out of the city.
+It makes the journey time from Chongzhou City to Sanhuan Road less than half an hour.

 The extension of Shawan Road going north is designed for travel at 60 km/h.
-After it is connected to the expressways Pixian–Dujiangyan and Pixian–Pengzhou, it will take only 30 minutes to go from Chengdu to Pengzhou.
+After it is connected to the expressways Pixian–Dujiangyan and Pixian–Pengzhou, it will take only 30 minutes to reach Pengzhou from Chengdu.

 Coach

-There are many major intercity bus stations in Chengdu, and they serve different destinations.
+There are many major intercity bus stations in Chengdu, each serving different destinations.